txt/se16/syllabus.md

 Grades will be assigned as follows:

++ Spot quizes, misc (quick) homeworks, 5 marks.
-+ Mid-term: Tuesday, March15, 20 marks
++ Mid-term: Tuesday, March15, 15 marks
-+ Final exam: 30 marks
++ Final exam: 25 marks
-+ Project: due Feb1, Mar1, Apr1, May1, for grades 5,10,20,15 marks (respectively)
++ Project: due Feb1, Mar1, Apr1, May1, for grades
+  10,10,20,15 marks (respectively)
       + The Feb, Mar reports will be progress statements towards the April deliverables.
       + The Apr1 work will be (1) a talk to the class (10 marks) and (2) a report document (10 marks);